kubernetes/community/contributors/devel/api_changes.md

     * ensure the field is [optional](api-conventions.md#optional-vs-required)
         * add the `omitempty` struct tag
         * add the `// +optional` comment tag
-        * ensure the field is entirely absent from API responses when empty (if it is a struct type, it must be a pointer)
+        * ensure the field is entirely absent from API responses when empty (optional fields should be pointers, anyway)
     * include details about the alpha-level in the field description

     ```go